benjaminion/upgrading-ethereum-book/src/book.md

 > Basically, if a block is finalized, then that block is part of the chain, and it is very, very expensive to cause that to change.

-[^fn-current-cost-of-attack]: As I write (in July 2023), there is 21.6 million ETH staked on the beacon chain, so a finality reversion would result in at least 7.2 million ETH being slashed.
-This amounts to \$13.7 billion of economic security against reversion, at current prices.
+[^fn-current-cost-of-attack]: As of July 2025, there is 35.7 million ETH staked on the beacon chain, so a finality reversion would result in at least 11.9 million ETH being slashed.
+This amounts to over \$35 billion of economic security against reversion, at the prevailing price.

 We call this "economic finality".
 It is not finality enforced by software; it is finality enforced by the cost of an attack.
 Validators' stakes are a "good behaviour bond" that can be taken away from them if it is ever proved that they broke the protocol's rules.
 Validators have unique identities in the form of their secret keys that they use to sign all their messages, so it is possible to hold individual validators to account, and punish them very specifically.